darktef/TTS_Class/austin_food/README.md

 2. Use gem geocode to acquire latitude and longitude info according to address info;
 3. Plot multiple draggable customized Markers with database info;
 4. Assign customized InfoWindow for each marker, and only allow one info window opens at a time.
+5. Created a standalone html version of Austin Food Map, which could be found in html ver/.

 ## Motivation